 See Related: Beaches in the US to Visit

 Indiana is definitely a state worth visiting!
 Places like the Brown County State Park, Holiday World amusement park, and Fort Wayne Children’s Zoo make this a must-see U.S. destination.

 What are the best Indiana places to visit?

 Famous destinations like the Indianapolis Motor Speedway Museum, Conner Prairie, and the Children’s Museum of Indianapolis all offer amazing experiences.
-Lucas Oil Stadium, the Eskenazi Museum, and the campus of Notre Dame are also top places to visit.
+The top places to visit are Lucas Oil Stadium, the Eskenazi Museum, and the campus of Notre Dame.

 What are the most fun things to do in Indiana?

 The Indiana State Museum and Historical Sites are a great state-wide experience.
-The different locations offer a multitude of fun, hands-on experiences that kids and adults will both enjoy.
+The different locations offer many fun, hands-on experiences that kids and adults will enjoy.

 What are the best free things to do in Indiana?

 Free activities in Indiana include the Snite Museum of Art, the Indiana State Capitol, the Lincoln Boyhood National Memorial, and the University of Notre Dame.
-Other free activities include the many nature and hiking trails in Indianapolis and the Benjamin Harrison Presidential Site.
+Other free activities include Indianapolis’s many nature and hiking trails and the Benjamin Harrison Presidential Site.